All Episodes

 Franklin Barfield, Oakland, California.

-All right, now see, I'm over the over the this is not, I'm not whining.
+All right, now see, I'm over the, over the, this is not, I'm not whining.

-I'm just the illustration here.
+I'm just, I'm in the illustration here.

 I've been on this program here for over 17 years.